 Can You Replace an Integrated Graphics Card?

-As already established, integrated graphics cards are built-into the CPU and hence cannot be replaced.
+As already established, integrated graphics cards are built into the CPU and cannot be replaced.

-If you want to upgrade your integrated graphics card, then essentially you will need to purchase a new and an improved CPU.
+If you want to upgrade your integrated graphics card, you must purchase a new and improved CPU.

 This often entails that you will need to change your motherboard as well.

-But still in the end, replacing your CPU just to upgrade the integrated graphics card is not the way to go.
-If you want improved graphics processing, then investing in a dedicated graphics card should be the primary course of action.
+But still, in the end, replacing your CPU to upgrade the integrated graphics card is not the way to go.
+Investing in a dedicated graphics card should be the immediate action if you want improved graphics processing.

 Also Read: How to Switch to Integrated Graphics?

-Can You Replace an Integrated Graphics Card with a Dedicated Graphics Cards?
+Can You Replace an Integrated Graphics Card with Dedicated Graphics Card?

 People who are new to graphics cards often ask this question.
-This question is often asked by those who are confused between what an integrated graphics card and a dedicated graphics card are and hence the entire premise of the question is incorrect.
+This question is often asked by those who are confused between an integrated graphics card and a dedicated graphics card; hence, the entire premise of the question is incorrect.

-Replacing and integrated graphics card with a dedicated graphics card would entail plugging a huge expansion card into the CPU itself, which is basically impossible.
+Replacing and integrating a graphics card with a dedicated graphics card would entail plugging a giant expansion card into the CPU, which is impossible.

 So basically, the answer is a resounding no. You cannot replace your integrated graphics card with a dedicated graphics card.

-You CAN however, have a dedicated graphics card installed in your desktop PC that also has an iGPU.
-In this scenario, your desktop PC will use the dedicated graphics card as the primary graphics processing unit and would disable your integrated graphics card.
+However, you CAN have a dedicated graphics card installed on your desktop PC with an iGPU.
+In this scenario, your desktop PC will use the dedicated graphics card as the primary graphics processing unit and disable your integrated graphics card.

 Can Integrated Graphics Be Changed in Laptop?

-No, it cannot be changed.
-If you want better graphics processing on your laptop, the best, if not the only, course of action would be to change your laptop altogether.
+No, Integrated Graphics cannot be changed.
+If you want better graphics processing on your laptop, the best, if not the only, course of action would be to change your computer altogether.

 Is Integrated Graphics Good for Gaming?

-No, integrated graphics cards are NOT good for gaming.
+No, integrated graphics cards are NOT suitable for gaming.

 Read in Detail: Are integrated graphics good enough?